zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Music - melodia

 Aristotle sees the rule of law as the rule of reason, laws based on punishment are tyrannical laws.
-Good laws calls upon us to do things that make us better, not stop us from doing things for fear of punishment; we see in the law something we see in good friends.
+Good laws call upon us to do things that make us better, not stop us from doing things for fear of punishment; we see in the law something we see in good friends.

 Are the life of the law giver and the disinterested contemplative wise man competing (activity and decisive action / contemplation and study)?
-That's the dillema faced by all, who weigh the contemplation of choices between the first things and making the world conform to one's best judgments.
+That's the dilemma faced by all, who weigh the contemplation of choices between the first things and making the world conform to one's best judgments.

 ### Rome, Stoics, Rule of Law